praxis-live/support/docs/architecture.md

 and controls within the component editor window – note that many controls will have a corresponding port.

 When you manipulate values within the dialog, you are sending messages to controls on the component.
 There are three different types of controls – actions, properties and functions.
-Actions (buttons) and properties can be seen in the table.
-Functions are not fully reflected within the editor, and are primarily used internally.

 The `ready` and `error` output ports reflect the fact that some things may happen asynchronously, or may fail.
 A robust project will normally use these signals to trigger suitable actions in either case.